LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 ![enter image description here](http://localhost/assets/lab2-20.png)

 ### [4] Write information about files to DynamoDB
 Create and jump into the dynamodb directory.
-Then install JRE package and DynamoDB on uBuntus
+Then install JRE package and DynamoDB and extract the tarball files on uBuntus
 ```
 mkdir dynamodb
 cd dynamodb